The phrase “creative project timeline” seems like an oxymoron. Creativity is fickle, right? It doesn’t run on a schedule.

 Let’s set up an example for clarity.
-Imagine that you and your team are designing an email campaign to promote a webinar.
-You know the date of the webinar, but beyond that, you don’t set any milestones or dates for creating the email campaign.
+Imagine that you and your team are designing an email campaign as part of your product launch plan.
+You know the date of the launch, but beyond that, you don’t set any milestones or dates for creating the email campaign.

 Why creative project timelines matter

 Sound familiar?
 We thought so.
 This is one of many reasons why schedules are important, even if they seem like a contradiction to creative projects.

 When you spell out a creative timeline, projects reap a ton of different benefits:

 - Improved efficiency: First things first, you’ll meet deadlines.
 A timeline makes even your biggest projects seem more manageable by setting key milestone dates throughout the process.
 This helps keep you and your team on track, which is especially helpful for creative projects that can easily stretch into eternity.